EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 - **Relay State** - This is a field that the SP can set when redirecting to the entry point that will be sent back in the payload.

-Sounds pretty straightforward right? and it is.
+Sounds pretty straightforward right?
+And it is!
 SAML is one of the most common integrations that I am familiar with.
 The ability to use a single login to access many tools is becoming a must-have in the corporate world.
 I would encourage you to check out more documentation if you are curious!